Justin-Schultz-GHub/ls-py110/lesson_1/pedac_process.md

 Notes:
 - I used a helper function to check if the list was sorted, but I like the method that LS used with the `swapped` variable.

+### Transpose 3x3 Matrix
+A 3x3 matrix can be represented by a list of nested lists: an outer list that contains three sub-lists that each contain three elements.

+The transpose of a 3x3 matrix is the matrix that results from exchanging the rows and columns of the original matrix.

+Write a function that takes a list of lists that represents a 3x3 matrix and returns the transpose of the matrix.
+You should implement the function on your own, without using any external libraries.

+Take care not to modify the original matrix -- your function must produce a new matrix and leave the input matrix list unchanged.

+- Input: A 3x3 matrix (A list containing 3 nested lists with 3 elements each)
+- Output: The transposition of the input matrix

+Rules:
+- Explicit:
+    - Do not modify the original list
+    - Do not use external libraries
+- Implicit:
+    - The input list will always be a matrix

+Questions:
+- None

+Data Structures:
+- A list with 3 nested lists

+Programmatic Algorithm:
+1. Start
+    - define function 'transpose'
+    - new_matrix = [[], [], []]
+2. for item in matrix:
+        - for idx, value in enumerate(item):
+            - new_matrix.append(value)
+3. return new_matrix

+Notes:
+- My solution is okay, but I don't like the creation of a new empty matrix beforehand.
+It feels like cheating.
+Because of this, I decided to try and refactor to a one liner since I knew it was possible, but I got stuck and couldn't figure out what was wrong.
+I was getting `[[1], [5], [8], [4], [7], [2], [3], [9], [6]]` and my code was `[[item[i]] for item in matrix for i in range(len(matrix))]`.
+Turns out I just needed to move the bracket slightly further to the right...

+### Transpose MxN Matrix
+In the previous exercise, you wrote a function that transposed a 3x3 matrix represented by a list of lists.

+Matrix transposes are not limited to 3x3 matrices, or even square matrices.
+Any matrix can be transposed simply by switching columns with rows.

+Modify your transpose function from the previous exercise so that it works with any MxN matrix with at least one row and one column.

+- Input: A matrix
+- Output: The transposition of the input matrix

+Rules:
+- Explicit:
+    - Do not modify the original list
+    - Do not use external libraries
+- Implicit:
+    - The input list will always be a matrix

+Questions:
+- None

+Data Structures:
+- A list with as many nested lists as there are elements in each nested list of the input matrix

+Programmatic Algorithm:
+1. Same as last solution, except:
+2. new_matrix = []
+3. for _ in range(len(matrix[0])):
+        - new_matrix.append([])

+Notes:
+- The same as the last problem basically.
+The difference in the one liner is that, in the previous solution I used `range(len(matrix))` but since we want the length of the items instead of either of the two (since it's no longer square), we just add an index to make it `range(len(matrix[0]))`.

+### Rotating Matrices
+As we saw in the previous exercises, a matrix can be represented by a list of lists.

+A 90-degree rotation of a matrix produces a new matrix in which each side of the matrix is rotated clockwise by 90 degrees.

+A 90-degree rotation of a non-square matrix is similar.

+Write a function that takes an arbitrary MxN matrix, rotates it clockwise by 90-degrees as described above, and returns the result as a new matrix.
+The function should not mutate the original matrix.

+Notes:
+- This is the same as the last one, you just throw a negative slice in and call it a day.

+### Merge Sorted Lists
+Write a function that takes two sorted lists as arguments and returns a new list that contains all the elements from both input lists in ascending sorted order.
+You may assume that the lists contain either all integer values or all string values.

+You may not provide any solution that requires you to sort the result list.
+You must build the result list one element at a time in the proper order.

+Your solution should not mutate the input lists.

+- Input: Two lists
+- Output: A list containing all elements from the previous to lists, but sorted

+Rules:
+- Explicit:
+    - Not allowed to sort the final list
+    - All elements must be placed into the list one at a time
+    - Assume that the lists contain either all integer values or all string values
+- Implicit:
+    - An input list can be empty

+Questions:
+- None

+Data Structures:
+- A list

+Programmatic Algorithm:
+1. Start
+    - define function 'merge(list1, list2)'
+2. for each index in list1 and list2
+3. if the item at the index is less than every other item
+4. append it to a new list
+5. and delete it from the old list

+Notes:
+-